sapegin/sapegin.me/src/content/blog/react-redux-spa.md

 ## Webpack

-[Webpack](https://webpack.js.org/) allows us to use ES6/JSX syntax (including ES6 modules), import modules from npm and use hot reloading to debug frontend code.
+[Webpack](https://webpack.js.org/) allows us to use ES6/JSX syntax (including ECMAScript 2015 modules), import modules from npm and use hot reloading to debug frontend code.
 To simplify webpack configuration and share it between projects we use [webpack-blocks](https://github.com/andywer/webpack-blocks).

 - 📖 [SurviveJS: webpack](https://survivejs.com/webpack/introduction/) by Juho Vepsäläinen.